Codeless Visual A/B Experiments¶

 Note that you can use a physical device or a simulator for creating a variant, but your app must be running on the device or simulator with the Apptimize SDK installed.
 If you are not seeing your app, check out our FAQ answer about pairing your device with our dashboard.

-5. As we move my mouse around over the app, notice that different elements of the app get highlighted.
+5. As we move my mouse around over the app, notice that different elements of the app are highlighted.
 We want to change the “Register” button first so click on that button in the mirror image.

 Now, Let’s change the Register button text.
 On the right-side panel, we can scroll up and down to see all the various properties that were programmed for that element that can be changed.
 In the Title field, we type in the new text “Join Now!”.
 The device shows the new text, and then the mirror image updates.
 The properties that are changed appear on the left-side panel under “My Edits”.
 If you don’t see a property you want to change, it means we haven’t added the property or can safely make a change to the element.
-Please contact apptimize to make a product request.
+Please contact Apptimize to make a product request.
 Since this is a what-you-see-is-what-you-get-editor, if you make a change and it doesn’t show up on your device, it means the change will also not show during an experiment.

 When we click Done on the top right-hand side of the visual editor, the variant gets saved and the device screen reverts back to the original app.
 If we were to click Edit to make changes to the variant I just made, my device would again show the screen with the button changes.